mugli/orkid-node/README.md

 # Features

 - [x] Orkid let Redis do the heavy lifting with [redis streams](https://redis.io/topics/streams-intro).
+- [x] Uses [`luin/ioredis`](https://github.com/luin/ioredis) for connection, so supports redis single instance, redis cluster, redis sentinel.
-- [x] Adjustable concurrency per consumer instance.
+- [x] **Adjustable concurrency** per consumer instance.
+See example code.
+[See example code](https://github.com/mugli/orkid-node/tree/master/examples/basic).
-- [x] Job timeouts and retries.
+- [x] Job **timeouts** and **retries**.
 All configurable per consumer.
+[See example code](https://github.com/mugli/orkid-node/tree/master/examples/failure-timeout-retry).
-- [x] Task Deduplication.
-If a task is already waiting in the queue, it can be configured to avoid queueing the same task again. _(Useful for operations like posting database record updates to elasticsearch for re-indexing, for avoiding unnecessary updates)_
+- [x] Task **Deduplication**.
+If a task is already waiting in the queue, it can be configured to avoid queueing the same task again. _(Useful for operations like posting database record updates to elasticsearch for re-indexing.
+Deduplication is a common pattern here to avoid unnecessary updates)_.
+[See example code](https://github.com/mugli/orkid-node/tree/master/examples/deduplication).
-- [ ] Monitoring and management UI for better visibility.
+- [ ] Monitoring and management **UI** for better visibility.
-- [ ] Cron-like scheduled job producing.
+- [ ] Cron-like **scheduled job** producing.
 This is different than queueing task now and executing it later.
 Instead the producer function will be called later at a particular time to produce task.
 If multiple instances of the application is running, Orkid will ensure that only one producer function gets called.
-- [ ] Rate-limiting workers.
+- [ ] **Rate-limiting** workers.

 # Requirements